MattCollins84/couch-pubsub/README.md

 });
 ```

+_note: for backwards compatibility purposes `opts` can also be a string 'test-channel'_

-To get all events since a particular date, you can do:
+To get all updates since a particular date and keep on listening for future updates:

 ``` js
 var PubSub = require('couch-pubsub');